Published: January 2016

 The Asia-Pacific End of Decade Notes on Education for All: Goal 2 - Universal Primary Education covers EFA goal 2: Ensuring that by 2015 all children, particularly girls, children in difficult circumstances and those belonging to ethnic minorities, have access to and complete free and compulsory primary education of good quality.

-Asia-Pacific End of Decade Notes on Education for All: Goal 6 (pdf)
+End of Decade Notes on Education for All: Quality Education (pdf)

 The Asia-Pacific End of Decade Notes on Education for All: Goal 6 - Quality Education covers EFA goal 6: Improving all aspects of the quality of education and ensuring excellence of all so that recognized and measurable learning outcomes are achieved by all, especially in literacy, number and essential life skills.

-Asia-Pacific End of Decade Notes on Education for All: Goal 5 (pdf)
+End of Decade Notes on Education for All: Gender Equality (pdf)

 The Asia-Pacific End of Decade Notes on Education for All: Goal 5 - Gender Equality covers EFA goal 5: Eliminating gender disparities in primary and secondary education by 2005, and achieving gender equality in education by 2015, with a focus on ensuring girls' full and equal access to and achievement in basic education of good quality.